lodiajames/airbnblisting/README.md

 - [References](#references)

 ### Project Overview
-type here
+This project explores the new York City Airbnb open Data dataset to uncover trends in short-term rentals.
+Using SQL and Tableau, i analysed room type distribution, geographic density, pricing and review trends to provide actionable insights for hosts and travelers.

 ### Data Sources
 Type Here
 [Download here](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data)

 ### Tools
-- SQL  Extract and Analyse the Data
+- SQL  (Data Exploration)
-- Tableau To present the data and run report
+- Tableau (Visualization)

 ### Data Cleaning
-1 Data Loading and Inspection
+Data Loading and Inspection
-2 Handling Missing Values
-3. Data Cleaning and Formatting
+   - The data has some null value that does not affect the analysis.
+I prefer to remove in tableau the null values in order to give a precise or accurate insights.

 ### Exploratory Data Analysis